wassupitzmaha/PathShift/ReadME.md

 ## Product Spec
-- Required Must-Have User Stories
+- Required Must-Have User Stories:

-Users can view textual career analysis for 5 different majors.
+- Users can view textual career analysis for 5 different majors.

 - Users can interact with buttons to select visualizations.